usnistgov/ejsonschema/README.md

 This package is based on an extension of the JSON Schema (http://json-schema.org) called Extensible JSON Schema.
-With the standard JSON Schema specification, an instance JSON document that is compliant with a JSON Schema but also contain additional properties not defined by the Schema.
+With the standard JSON Schema specification, an instance JSON document that is compliant with a JSON Schema can also contain additional properties not defined by the Schema.
 This allows different producers of JSON documents to insert additional properties into a document without breaking its compliance with the common schema.
 Consumers that do not